 Preparing for Your Cycling Return

-Before you embark on your cycling journey after years of being away from the saddle, it’s essential to take a few preparatory steps.
-Firstly, it’s important to manage your expectations and understand that it may take some time for your body to adjust to the physical demands of cycling.
+Before you embark on your cycling journey after years of being away from the saddle, taking a few preparatory steps is essential.
+Firstly, it’s important to manage your expectations and understand that it may take time for your body to adjust to the physical demands of cycling.
 Don’t be discouraged if you feel tired, nauseous, or have sore legs after the first ride – this is perfectly normal, especially if you haven’t been engaging in consistent fitness workouts for years, also let’s be clear your ass is going to hurt at first and be very sore until you get used to it from the saddle, you could get your gf or wife to harden it up a bit with some slapping on the ass though ha.

 I have an exercise bike or trainer at home I used to practice using this at home, you can try this it will get you into the habit of cycling and moving your legs, it will not improve your balance though, which may be something that comes back naturally, or may take some practice, I did not have any problems balancing on the bike though.